whywaita/aguri/README.md

-# slack-aggregator
+# aguri

-slack-aggregator is aggregator of slack message
+aguri (あぐり) is aggregator of slack message

 - aggregate multi workspace to one workspace
 - response simple message